The How Thermometer Gun Works (Check Better)

 1. Point the thermometer gun towards the object or surface whose temperature you want to measure from a close distance (usually a few inches to a few feet).

-2. Press and hold the trigger or button on the thermometer gun to activate the infrared measurement.
+2. Press the trigger or button on the thermometer gun to activate the infrared measurement.

 3. Keep the trigger or button pressed while aiming the thermometer gun steadily at the object or surface for a few seconds until the reading stabilizes.